 7. Composition is the key

-Now that you’ve established your theme, focus on fashion photography composition.
-The perfect composition not only appeals to your audience visually, but it also aids in the telling of a tale.
-The Rule of Thirds is a wonderful place to start if you’re still learning about composition.
-Divide your frame into nine equal squares to use it.
-Then, in any of the points where the lines meet, place your topic — in this case, the model.
+Now that you have established your theme, focus on the composition of your fashion photography.
+The perfect composition not only appeals to your audience visually, but it also helps in telling a story.
+The Rule of Thirds is an excellent starting point if you are still learning about composition.
+Divide your frame into nine equal squares and place your subject, in this case, the model, at any of the points where the lines meet.
 This will assist you in creating a balanced photograph.
-Most modern cameras include a grid function that makes it simple to compose your images, and with practice, this style of composition will become second nature.
+Most modern cameras include a grid function that makes it easy to compose your images, and with practice, this style of composition will become second nature.

-Make sure you have enough negative space surrounding your subject because fashion photography is all about letting the garments shine.
-To put it another way, you don’t want your model to fill the entire frame.
+Make sure to have enough negative space surrounding your subject because fashion photography is all about showcasing the garments.
+In other words, you don’t want your model to fill the entire frame.

 Also, consider the background.
-Choose a neutral background if you’re taking pictures of colorful clothes or patterns.
-If the attire is on the plain side, a more bright background can liven it up.
+Choose a neutral background if you are photographing colorful clothes or patterns.
+If the attire is on the plain side, a brighter background can add some life to the image.

-Lines and curves catch our attention, therefore emphasizing them in your fashion images.
-Place a model close to the camera with a street or stairway in the background if you’re photographing a model in the city.
-The person looking at the model will want to know, “Where is it going?”
-What’s the next step in this story?
+Lines and curves catch our attention, so emphasize them in your fashion images.
+For example, if you are photographing a model in the city, place them close to the camera with a street or stairway in the background.
+The viewer will want to know, “Where is it going?” and what’s the next step in this story.

 9. Collaborate/Communicate with your model